Cedar Lake Firefighters Association Fundraiser Concert slated for Saturday

 People are also reading…

+Then at 8 p.m., the Crawpuppies close things out with their own rock and pop covers.

 A limited supply of 100 discounted presale tickets will be available via Eventbrite for $5 off.
-Once sold out, only full price tickets will be sold at the gate the day of the event.
+Once sold out, only full-price tickets will be sold at the gate on the day of the event.

-All proceeds go directly towards the betterment of the Cedar Lake Fire Department.
+All proceeds go directly toward the betterment of the Cedar Lake Fire Department.